saespamget3125/economocfacts/README.md

-The Treaty of Westphalia, signed in 1648, marked the end of the Thirty Years' War in Europe and established the principle of state sovereignty, laying the groundwork for modern international relations.
+The Treaty of Paris, signed in 1763, marked the end of the Seven Years' War and reshaped the global balance of power, leading to territorial realignments and trade agreements.